Cho'Gath Build Guide by EmbraceProgress

 The real beauty of Mage'Gath, is that not only can Cho'Gath's kit disrupt carries, but he also has the damage to obliterate them himself.

-I'm going to make a disclaimer to all that read this section.
-I don't play Support Cho'Gath.
+I'm going to make a disclaimer to all that read this rather cultured section.
+I don't really play Support Cho'Gath.

 I normally play tanky supports when I go bot lane, namely Braum, Taric, and Alistar.
-And since I consider myself to be a pretty great support, I think that it's safe to put this section of the guide in.
+And since I consider myself to be a pretty good support, I think that it's safe to put this section of the guide in.
 Cho'Gath can support...not very well, but he can.
 And theoretically, he'll still be able to turn into a strong tank for your team.
-You just have to get past his piss-poor early game.
+You just have to get past his relatively weak early game.

 So yes, Supp'Gath doesn't have experience behind it, so use this as a forewarning.
 I put this in because IF god forbid you have a teammate in champ select who WON'T support, you can offer to support after picking Cho'Gath.